KalabeAlula/project-Donation/DEPLOYMENT.md

 # Vercel Deployment Guide

 This guide provides step-by-step instructions for deploying the MERN stack application to Vercel.
+This guide includes configuration for environment variables, deployment steps, and logging setup.

 ## Prerequisites